menandmice/micetro_docs/guides/user-manual/console_create_slave_zone.rst

 .. meta::
    :description: How to create a Slave Zone in the Men&Mice management console
-   :keywords: slave, zone, management, console, Men&Mice
+   :keywords: DNS zones, DNS management, DNS console, Men&Mice

 .. _console-create-slave-zone: